LeelaKrishna-R/LeelaKrishna-R/Readme.md

 <p align="left">
   <img align="right" src="https://github.com/LeelaKrishna-R/LeelaKrishna-R/blob/master/catImg.png" alt="Profile Image" width="250" style="border-radius: 50%;"/>

-- 🎓 Master’s student in **Artificial Intelligence, University of North Texas**
-- 🔌 Background in **Electronics & Communication Engineering** (B.Tech)
-- 💻 Passionate **developer and problem solver**, exploring modern technologies
-- 🤖 Interests: **Artificial Intelligence, Machine Learning, System Integration, Full-stack Development, Discord Bots**
-- ⚡ Motivated by building solutions and continuously improving technical skills
+I am a Master’s student in Artificial Intelligence at the University of North Texas, with a background in Electronics and Communication Engineering.
+My journey into technology has been shaped by curiosity and a self-driven approach to learning modern programming and development practices.
+I am deeply interested in artificial intelligence, machine learning, full-stack development, system integration, and building scalable applications such as Discord bots.
+Coding for me is both a craft and a passion, and I find motivation in solving complex problems, refining solutions, and continuously expanding my technical expertise.
 </p>

 ---